 - in the hallway

-How to Hang Letters and Titles:
+How to Hang Letters and Titles

 It is not necessary to title a bulletin board, but many teachers do.
 Trying to put up a straight line of text using bulletin board letters can drive you crazy.
 If you are using individual letters, the easiest thing to do is to just intentionally zig and zag them at angles.
 Personally, I like to just create a title sign for the board to simplify things.
 This also provides more space for student work to be displayed.
 Some teachers like to use a catchy play on words such as “Our BOO-tiful Writing.”
-While this is a cute idea, do keep in mind that you are working with a population of little people who are learning to be proficient readers and writers so it may be best to use proper spelling and grammar.
+While this is a cute idea, do keep in mind that you are working with a population of little people who are learning to be proficient readers and writers.
+As a result, it may be best to use proper spelling and grammar.

 My favorite thing to display is my students’ autumn writing samples with a craft to complement them.
 I love seeing how students’ writing progresses over the course of the year.
 It is always amazing to compare samples of their work and note the growth they have made as authors between the first and last day of school.
 I especially love looking at similar writing samples because I feel you can see so much more progress when you compare apples to apples.